Top 10 Cambodian Street Food: A Culinary Adventure

 Beef Skewers: Sach Ko Ang

-Beef Skewers (Sach Ko Ang) are marinated, grilled beef sticks, offering smoky, savory flavors.
+Beef Skewers (Sach Ko Ang) are marinated, grilled beef sticks with smoky, savory flavors, perfect for street-side snacking.

 Recipe